 Next, the curds are ladled into molds, where they drain under their own weight before aging.
 As opposed to pressing, which uses weight to get rid of whey in the curds, this process allows for a higher-moisture and more fragile cheese to develop.
-The cheese then ages for a total 10 days.
+The cheese then ages for a total of 10 days.

 The Taste of La Tur

 La Tur has the tangy acidity of fresh goat cheese, with an earthy, milky undertone that you'd typically get from cow's milk.
 It's full-flavored, without crossing over into pungent territory.
 The soft, moist bloomy rind is completely edible, and a delicious part of the cheese.

 The cheese is shaped like a cupcake wrapped in ruffled paper, making it a lovely centerpiece of any cheese plate.
-It's a nice option to enjoy after dinner in place of dessert and pairs wonderfully with sparking wings.
+It's a nice option to enjoy after dinner in place of dessert and pairs wonderfully with sparkling wines.
 It should be served with bread or crackers, as this soft, runny cheese needs something to rest on.